- What are overhangs and bridges? They are parts of a 3D print that extend beyond the layer below, creating an angle with the vertical or horizontal.

 - How to 3D print a Support Structure for Your Overhang

 - How To Exceed 45° Without the Use of Support Materials

 Why Would You 3D Print An Overhang?

-In other words, less than 20% of each new layer remains in contact with the layer below.
+When dealing with steeper angles, like a 75° overhang, the offset reaches up to 80%.
+In this case, less than 20% of each new layer stays in contact with the layer underneath.

 Use a Chamfer

 A chamfer is one of those ‘cheat’ 3D printing techniques – a symmetrical, sloping surface at an edge or corner that is used to avoid violating the 45° rule.

 In other words, a chamfer essentially makes an angle that is greater than 45° and turns it into an angle that is 45° or less.
 Here again, we have a solution that solves the problem of difficult overhangs by delimiting design.